 Incomplete spinal cord injury refers to a lesion that does not completely transect the spinal cord.

-As a result, some neural pathways will not be affected by SCI, which means individuals may be able to control or feel areas innervated below their level of injury.
+As a result, some neural pathways will not be affected by SCI, which means individuals may be able to control or feel some areas innervated below their level of injury.

 Depending on the severity of their spinal cord injury, the amount of preserved sensorimotor functions will vary.